Johanneshj/numax_proxies/README.md

     - Implemented mean PSD; ACF calculation now takes < 1 sec for 4 year Kepler SC light curve.
   - **Handle if Gaussian fit can't be done** - sometimes fail at fitting Gaussian...
 - **General:**
+    - Savgol filtering is nice, but currently takes ~20 seconds each iteration...
     - make data prep more clean.
     - plot PSD with all numax estimates as vertical lines (with uncertainties?).